Georg von Schnurbein

 Georg von Schnurbein (born 1977, Regen) is associate professor of foundation management at the University of Basel.
 He is also the founder of the Center for Philanthropy Studies (CEPS) at the university.

 Education

 From 1998 to 2003 Schnurbein studied business administration at the Otto-Friedrich-Universität Bamberg, then at the University of Fribourg; and political science at the University of Bern.
 In 2007, he earned a PhD from the University of Fribourg, Switzerland, and in 2013 and completed his Habilitation at the Wirtschaftsuniversität Wien.

 Professional career

 In 2008, aligned with the foundation of the Center for Philanthropy Studies (CEPS), Schnurbein was appointed to assistant professor of foundation management at the faculty of business and economics at the University of Basel.
-In 2014 he was appointed as associate professor and 20922 full professor for foundation management.
+In 2014 he was appointed as associate professor and 2022 full professor for foundation management.

-In 2025 is was elected as board member of the International Society for Third Sector Research.
+In 2025 he was elected as board member of the International Society for Third-Sector Research.